GabrielDiasV/registration_system/README.md

-# registration_system
+# School Registration System

-School Registration System
+A school registration system that allows the enrollment of new disciplines, students, and teachers.
+The system calculates each student's total credits and determines their approval status based on their average grade.